With expenses on the rise, it’s important to know how to save money on baby!

 27. Use Loyalty Programs and Subscribe & Save

 If couponing is not something you’re interested in, then these next few options are for you!
-Pampers, Huggies, and Seventh Generation all have their own loyalty programs to reward you with savings when you purchase their brands.
+Pampers and Huggies have their own loyalty programs to reward you with savings when you purchase their brands.
 (Hint: You CAN also participate in programs even if you’re using coupons).
-In addition, save money on baby diapers the hassle-free way with Amazon and Target’s “Subscribe & Save” options.
-When you sign up for one of these subscription options, diapers will be shipped to your house on a schedule of your choosing with saving as much as 20% off the regular price!
+In addition, save money on baby diapers the hassle-free way with Amazon’s “Subscribe & Save” options.
+When you sign up for one of these subscription options, diapers will be shipped to your house on a schedule of your choosing saving as much as 15% off the regular price!

 28. Stock Up on Diaper Sales